dannychen0830/dannychen0830.github.io/story.md

 ### Footsteps (Inspired by true story.
 Discretion is advised...)
 > It was a Sunday afternoon and I was home alone.
 I lived on the forth floor of a slightly old-looking building.
 There was an exam the next day, and I was sitting in front of my desk battling with the math textbook.
 The sunshine traveled through the half-opened blind into my room.
-It would have been a great day to just relax and bath under the sunlight.
+It would have been a great day to just relax and bathe under the sunlight.
 But there was a test.
 >
-> I remembered a particular scene from a TV show reenacting stories of haunted houses.
+> This reminded me of a particular scene from a TV show reenacting stories of haunted houses.
 The family was moving out of the house when the undead man appeared behind the escaping lady and attempted to keep her in the building he claimed for himself.
 It was a Sunday afternoon like this, too.
 >
 > Upon this thought, the sun hid behind the cloud and wind seeped into the seemingly closed window.
 And then it went silent, leaving only the sound of steady footsteps:
 >